ThomPoppins/MERN-Enterprise-Search/README.md

 7. **Incorporate Gamification Elements**: Gamify your website by adding interactive features like badges, points, or progress bars.
 Users can earn rewards for completing certain actions or reaching milestones on your website.

 Remember to consider your target audience and the purpose of your website while incorporating interactive elements.
 Too many or overly complex interactive features may distract users from the main content.
 Strive for a balance between interactivity and readability to enhance the overall user experience.

-## Production checklist

-- [ ] [MERNSTACK-261] Production: Remove all console logs in the frontend.
-- [ ] [MERNSTACK-262] Production: Evaluate and tighten ES Lint coding standard rules for complexity.
-Address and resolve any complexity issues currently disabled or configured less strict.
-- [ ] [MERNSTACK-263] Production: Review each file to adhere to coding standards, ensuring resolution of all ES Lint errors.
-- [ ] [MERNSTACK-264] Production: Implement (unit) tests for comprehensive application stability monitoring.
-Ensure that updates meet specified security standards before going live.
-- [ ] [MERNSTACK-265] Production: Develop a secure financial plan, accounting for potential unforeseen circumstances.
-- [ ] [MERNSTACK-270] Production: Optimize and ensure optimal performance.
-Develop a scalable plan to handle unexpected increases in traffic, aiming for a user experience as fast, stable, and reliable as leading platforms like Google and Facebook.
-- [ ] [MERNSTACK-268] Production: Create a mobile version compatible with Android and iPhone platforms.
-- [ ] [MERNSTACK-272] Production: Review error messages in routes and controllers to be user-friendly.
-Eliminate debug data to enhance security and prevent data leaks.
-- [ ] [MERNSTACK-274] Production: Establish environment configuration for development, staging, and production phases.
-Ensure that environments are operational for a significant duration during development to thoroughly test and stabilize the setup, preventing unforeseen issues upon production deployment.
-- [ ] [MERNSTACK-275] Production: Optimize assets by compressing images for faster loading on various devices.
-Additionally, consider minifying JS and CSS, exploring the applicability of these practices within the MERN stack.
-- [ ] [MERNSTACK-276] Production: Conduct a security audit to identify and address potential security vulnerabilities, fortifying the application's security pre-deployment.
-For insights, refer to external resources such as: 1.
-[Asper Brothers - Website Security Audit](https://asperbrothers.com/blog/website-security-audit/), 2.
-[Hostinger - Website Security Audit](https://www.hostinger.com/tutorials/website-security-audit/), 3.
-[Webscoot - Website Security Audit](https://webscoot.io/blog/website-security-audit/).
-- [ ] [MERNSTACK-277] Production: Implement Continuous Integration and Continuous Deployment (CI/CD).
-1. Continuous Integration (CI): Automate build and unit testing for every committed revision.
-Utilize tools like Jenkins, GitLab CI, or GitHub Actions.
-2. Continuous Deployment (CD): Automate code release to the production environment upon passing predefined tests.
-Ensure the system pushes updates to users once tests are successful.
-3. Testing Automation: Set up automated testing, including unit tests, integration tests, and end-to-end tests, to guarantee application stability and functionality before deployment.
-- [ ] [MERNSTACK-278] Production: Establish monitoring and error tracking pre-production using tools like Prometheus, Grafana, and Sentry for enhanced visibility and issue resolution.
-- [ ] [MERNSTACK-269] Production: Address confidential issue, refer to Jira for details if you are involved.
-- [ ] [MERNSTACK-273] Production: Address confidential issue, refer to Jira for details if you are involved.
-- [ ] [MERNSTACK-302] Production: Remove data-testid attributes with babel plugin before going into production.[Babel plugin](https://www.npmjs.com/package/babel-plugin-react-remove-properties).
-- [ ] [MERNSTACK-]
-- [ ] [MERNSTACK-]
-- [ ] [MERNSTACK-]
-- [ ] [MERNSTACK-]
-- [ ] [MERNSTACK-]